sefm-conference/2024/_pages/callforpapers.md

 be published as a volume in Springer's LNCS series.

-The authors of a selected subset of accepted papers will be invited to submit extended versions of their papers to special issues of the journal [Software and Systems Modeling](https://www.springer.com/journal/10270) (SoSyM).
+The authors of a selected subset of accepted papers will be invited to submit extended versions of their papers to a special issue of the journal [Software and Systems Modeling](https://www.springer.com/journal/10270) (SoSyM).